francisdlorenzo/Case-study/README.md

 In these phases, they introduced the basics in data analysis for individuals with zero knowledge in the world of data analysis.

-Tools used in the course
+Tools used in the course:
   -Google Sheets(used for data cleaning and basic descriptive statistics) -Big Query (used for data manipulation in databases using SQL) -R Programming (R is used to perform visualizations, data manipulations such as combining data, and for data analysis)